Cubicle: Impact on society

 It is unlikely that any other office furnishings has had as much of a social impact as the introduction of the office cubicle in the 1960s, though the outcome of the cubicle's arrival is still open to debate.

 Author Thomas Hine speculated that the cubicle contributed to breaking the glass ceiling for women in the 1960s.
 Because women could be excluded from male-dominated open office "bull pens," cubicles allowed women to be promoted into middle management positions without making men uncomfortable.

 Writer Geoffrey James of Inc. is also a proponent of cubicles.
 James argues that cubicles encourage diversity in the workplace, as opposed to open floor plans which he claims favors the socially privileged and creates an uncomfortable environment for others.
 Therefore, he claims open floor spaces systemically encourage ageism, racism, sexism, and ableism by focusing on young white men as the norm.
 However, cubicles lead to more overall comfort and therefore more equality in the workplace.

 Cultural commentary about cubicles was done in the 1990s and early 2000s.
+In expensive cities like New York and London, open-floor plans became popular because traditional cubicle or office setups were too costly.
 In 1989, controversial cartoonist Scott Adams spoke through his comic strip, Dilbert, to satirize cubicle culture.
 He depicted an IT company employee who works in a cubicle.
 In 2001, he teamed up with the design company IDEO to create "Dilbert's Ultimate Cubicle".
 It included both whimsical aspects, a modular approach and attention to usually-neglected ergonomic details like the change in light orientation as the day advances.

 In 1991, Douglas Coupland has coined the phrase "veal-fattening pen", a deprecation of cubicles in his novel Generation X: Tales for an Accelerated Culture.
 In 1999, cubicles were depicted in sci-fi movie The Matrix, in which a programmer who is moonlighting as a hacker spends his days in a drab cubicle.
 The 1999 comedy Office Space depicts a bored group of IT workers who work in cubicles.